PhantomChain/docs/docs/guides/explorer.md

 yarn build --base https://username.github.io/repository/
 ```

-A running instance of the explorer on GitHub Pages can be found at https://arkecosystem.github.io/.

 > This step is not required if you are hosting the explorer on your "root" repository which is usually your username https://username.github.io/.